developerpiru/TRACS/README.md

 	python setup.py install

 Go back to the previous steps under the [Requirements](https://github.com/developerpiru/TRACS#requirements) section and ensure each component is installed as described above.
+Otherwsie, you can now [install TRACS natively](https://github.com/developerpiru/TRACS#installing-tracs-natively).

 ### Installing TRACS natively
 Once you have all of the requirement components installed, you are ready to install TRACS!

-1. Connect to your remote Linux server using your VNC client (see instructions above).
+1. Access the desktop of your Linux or Mac OS device.
+You need to connect remotely to the desktop if you are using a remote\cloud server ([see instructions above](https://github.com/developerpiru/TRACS#install-vnc-client-on-your-local-computer)).

 2. Download the TRACS zip file from our github repository ([TRACSv0.9.9.2.zip](TRACSv0.9.9.2.zip)).